rinkusahani2121/MasterPractical/README.md

  Google Chrome and Microsoft Edge.

  ## pending
-Dynamically funcnality of add to card and pagination
+Dynamically funcnality of add to card and pagination.